loki4j/loki-logback-appender/docs/docus/docs/migration.md

 </appender>
 ```

-The important thing to needs to be understood about this property is that Loki limits
+Important note.
-max message size in bytes by comparing its size in uncompressed Protobuf format to a
+Loki limits max message size in bytes by comparing its size in uncompressed Protobuf format to a
 value of setting `grpc_server_max_recv_msg_size`.
 That's why Loki4j's `batchMaxBytes`
-setting should be less or equal than Loki's `grpc_server_max_recv_msg_size`.
+setting should be less or equal than Loki's `grpc_server_max_recv_msg_size` setting.

 The above statement also means that Loki4j batching based on `batchMaxBytes` does not depend
 on the format Loki4j sends a batch in (JSON, compressed Protobuf).
+The _real_ size of HTTP body
-Loki4j tries to estimate the size of the batch as it was in uncompressed Protobuf format
+can vary.
+Loki4j only tries to estimate the size of the batch as if it was in uncompressed Protobuf
-without actually encoding it.
-For the batching purposes we only need this approximate size
+format (without actually encoding it), and make sure this approximate size never to be less than
-never to be less that real size as counted by Loki, otherwise the message will be dropped
+an actual size as counted by Loki.
-by Loki.

 #### `batchSize` property renamed to `batchMaxItems`